ShayanPersonal/checkered-cnn/README.md

 **Authors**: [Shayan Sadigh](https://shayanpersonal.github.io/), [Pradeep Sen](https://web.ece.ucsb.edu/~psen/)
 **Slides**: https://github.com/ShayanPersonal/checkered-cnn/blob/master/media/checkered_cnn_slides.pdf

+**tldr:** Our proposed pooling layers generate denser feature maps and significantly improve the performance of CNNs in image classification.

 We present a new technique for increasing the receptive field of CNNs, checkered subsampling.
 Checkered subsampling layers generate drastically more informative feature maps than traditional subsampling layers and significantly improve the accuracy of modern CNNs in our experiments.
 Unlike **dilation**, another popular technique used to increase receptive field, checkered subsampling performs *subsampling* and reduces the complexity of deep layers.
 Checkered subsampling is part of a wider range of techniques we call **multisampling**.

 Multisampling is a generalization of current methods that allows you to control how much resolution you lose at each subsampling layer of your network.
 Traditional subsampling layers and dilated layers can be viewed as opposite, extreme cases of multisampling.
 A traditional subsampling layer with stride=k is equivalent to a multisampling layer that uses a k by k sampler that chooses only one element of each sampling window, the top-left corner, to sample.
 Increasing dilation by k times is equivalent to multisampling with a k by k sampler and choosing to sample *every* element.